 19. DON’T ride a bike without a helmet

 You cannot ride a bike without a helmet.
 You will be fined on the spot if you do.
-Adult cyclists are also required to carry photo identification.
+Cyclists do not have to carry photo ID (NSW government considered legislation, but didn’t go through with it.
+Note: You can ride without a helmet in the NT if you’re on a footpath or bike path.

 20. DO learn how to use the term ‘mate.’